Report: Myanmar forces fire on funeral; crackdown continues - WTMJ

 The Feb.
 1 coup that ousted Aung San Suu Kyi’s elected government reversed years of progress toward democracy after five decades of military rule.
 It has again made Myanmar the focus of international scrutiny as security forces have repeatedly fired into crowds of protesters.
 At least 459 people have been killed since the takeover, according to the Assistance Association for Political Prisoners.
 The crackdown extends beyond the demonstrations: Humanitarian workers reported that the military had carried out airstrikes Sunday against guerilla fighters in the eastern part of the country.

 The junta has accused some of the demonstrators of perpetrating the violence because of their sporadic use of Molotov cocktails and has said its use of force has been justified to stop what it has called rioting.
-On Saturday, some protesters in Yangon were seen carrying bows and arrows.
+While protesters have occasionally hurled firecrackers at troops and on Saturday carried bows and arrows, they remain vastly out-gunned.

 Saturday’s death toll far exceeded the previous single-day high that ranged from 74 to 90 on March 14.
 The killings happened throughout the country as Myanmar’s military celebrated the annual Armed Forces Day holiday with a parade in the country’s capital, Naypyitaw.